-- Teachers will communicate with students as needed - Public Information Office responds to media inquiries as needed.
+Public Information Office responds to media inquiries as needed.

-SCHOOL THREAT SHEITER
+SCHOOL THREAT

-A School Threat is a verbal or written A Shelter is used for a hazard that would require implementation of a safety threat to cause harm to the school and shared via the larger school strategy.
-(For example: A chemical plant community.
-(For example: A written or release at a nearby refinery or a reported tornado in the area. verbal threat, including one posted to social media.)
+A School Threat is a verbal or written threat to cause harm to the school and shared via the larger school community.
+(For example: A written or verbal threat, including one posted to social media.)

-- · Principal sends email to staff with script to share if needed. - ESC sends email to all employees.
-ESC provides letter or script for . - Campus-wide call and email of the threat - email, if necessary. - communication will be made for - Public Information Office will post information on district social needed script to share if needed.
-ESC sends email to all employees ESC provides letter or script for
+- · Principal sends email to staff with script to share if needed. - ESC sends email to all employees. - ESC provides letter or script for ESC front desk

+- Campus-wide call and email depending upon the nature/severity of the threat - Additional campus-wide call and email, if necessary.
+For reunifications, further - communication will be made for location and times. - Public Information Office will post information on district social media and website.

-- · Principal may make an announcement if needed.
+- Teachers will communicate with students as needed - · Principal may make an announcement if needed.